JackismyShephard/ultimate-rvc/README.md

 For those without a powerful enough NVIDIA GPU, you may try out Ultimate RV using [Google Colab](https://colab.research.google.com/github/JackismyShephard/ultimate-rvc/blob/main/notebooks/ultimate_rvc_colab.ipynb).
 Additionally, Ultimate RVC is also hosted on [Huggingface Spaces](https://huggingface.co/spaces/JackismyShephard/ultimate-rvc), although GPU acceleration is not available there.
 For those who want to run Ultimate RVC locally, follow the setup guide below.

+**NOTE** Ultimate RVC is currently unavailable on huggingface due to our account having been taken down.
+I believe this is an error and have contact the team.

 ## Local Setup

 The Ultimate RVC project currently supports Windows and Debian-based Linux distributions, namely Ubuntu 22.04 and Ubuntu 24.04.
 Support for other platforms is not guaranteed.